Depends on variety but perennials have a maximum height of 8 feet (2.5 metres)

 Lavatera is easily grown from seed.
 They can also be propagated by means of softwood cuttings

-There are many varieties of Lavatera and they can be split into annual and perennial types.
+There are many varieties of Lavatera and they can be split into annuals and perennials.
 Annual varieties will be sown and flower the same year, usually dying with the first frost.
 Perennial types will last for several years and can grow into large shrubs.
 They benefit from heavy pruning in the spring to promote new growth.

 Annual varieties bear a profusion of hollyhock-like blooms.
 Many of these individual flowers can be three inches wide and come in a range of colours from white to ruby-red and some feature contrasting veining.

-Perhaps the most widely grown annual lavatera is L. trimestris.
-These reach a height of around 2 feet (0.5metres) and come in a range of colours from the pure white ‘Mont Blanc’ to a light pink called ‘Pink Beauty’, the deeper pink of ‘Silver Cup’ and the cherry-hued ‘Ruby Regis’.
+This is perhaps the most widely grown annual Lavatera.
+These plants reach a height of around 2 feet (0.5 metres) and come in a range of colours from the pure white ‘Mont Blanc’ to a light pink called ‘Pink Beauty’, the deeper pink of ‘Silver Cup’ and the cherry-hued ‘Ruby Regis’.

 These annuals, which typically bloom from July to autumn, make useful fillers when gardens need an extra boost of colour.
 The spikes also make beautiful cut flowers.